The Tempest, Shakespeare’s Globe, 2026

 Advertising

-To say that William Shakespeare bestrides our culture like a colossus is to chronically undersell him.
-Over 400 years since his death, the Stratford-born playwright is virtually uncontested as the greatest writer of English who has ever lived.
+To say that William Shakespeare bestrides our culture like a colossus is to undersell him.
+Over 400 years since his death, the playwright is uncontested as the greatest writer of English who has ever lived.
 Even if you’re not a fan of sixteenth century blank verse – and if not, why not? – his influence over our culture goes far beyond that of any other writer.
 He invented words, phrases, plots, characters, stories that are still vividly alive today; his history plays utterly shaped our understanding of our own past as a nation.

 And unsurpisingly he is inescapable in London.
 The iconic Elizabethan recreation Shakespeare’s Globe theatre is his temple, with a year-round programme that’s about three-quarters his works.
 Although based in Stratford-upon-Avon, the Royal Shakespeare Company regularly visit the capital, most frequently the Barbican Centre.
 And Shakespeare plays can be found… almost anywhere else, from the National Theatre – where they invariably run in the huge Olivier venue – to tiny fringe productions and outdoor version that pop up everywhere come the warmer months.